 - Expenses will be clocked up and all records should be maintained for vouching – doctors’ visits, ongoing physio, x-rays, travel costs.

-- You cannot make an appointment to see someone in Injuries Board about your claim.
+- You cannot make an appointment to see someone in The Injuries Board about your claim.

-In road traffic accidents there are requirements to notify the Gardaí and the Motor insurers Bureau if a motor accident occurs involving an uninsured driver or untraced driver leaves the scene of an accident resulting in injury to another road user or pedestrian.
-You should take independent legal advice on the time periods that apply to these type of personal injury claims.
+With uninsured driver accident claims, there are requirements to notify the Gardaí and the Motor Insurers Bureau if a motor accident occurs involving an uninsured driver or if an untraced driver leaves the scene of an accident.
+You should take independent legal advice on the time periods that apply to these types of personal injury claims *.

 Identify The Defendant